sim31/frapps/README.md

 # ORDAO Fractal Apps (ORFrapps)

-Configuration and scripts for deployment and maintenance of ORDAO instances serving [Fractal communities](https://optimystics.io/blog/fractalhistory).
+Configuration and scripts for deployment and maintenance of ORDAO instances for [Fractal communities](https://optimystics.io/blog/fractalhistory).

 This repository contains:
 - Configuration files for ORDAO instances